Pandemic Emergency Unemployment Compensation (PEUC)

 FRAUD WARNING!

-• If you knowingly make or cause another person to make a false statement or knowingly fail or cause another person to fail to disclose a material fact and, as a result, receive an amount of Pandemic Emergency Unemployment Compensation to which you are not entitled, you shall be subject to prosecution under 19 section 1001 of title 18, United States Code.
+• If you knowingly make or cause another person to make a false statement or knowingly fail or cause another person to fail to disclose a material fact and, as a result, receive an amount of Pandemic Emergency Unemployment Compensation to which you are not entitled, you shall be subject to prosecution under 19 section 1001 of Title 18, United States Code.

 • An individual found to have committed fraud and subsequently disqualified for a week (or weeks) of unemployment insurance that included a payment of PEUC will be ineligible to receive any additional payments of PEUC in the future following that disqualification.

 • Quitting work without cause to obtain additional benefits under the regular UI program or the CARES Act qualifies as fraud.
-If you obtain these benefits through fraud, you will be ineligible for any additional benefit payments, must pay back the benefits, and are subject to criminal prosecution under section 1001 of title 18, United States Code.
+If you obtain these benefits through fraud, you will be ineligible for any additional benefit payments, must pay back the benefits, and are subject to criminal prosecution under section 1001 of Title 18, United States Code.

 • Intentional misrepresentation in the reporting of earnings earned during a given week on one’s continued weekly claim for unemployment insurance can result in finding of fraud, a disqualification from benefits, and an overpayment of benefits, in addition to other penalties and potential criminal prosecution.